 Packaged (all-in-one) ERP Software Example

-As you can see, it’s more cost-effective for ABC Company to choose a packaged ERP software ($17,500) than a modular-based ERP system ($20,000) for five ERP modules.
+As you can see, it’s more cost-effective for ABC Company to choose prepackaged ERP software ($17,500) than a modular-based ERP system ($20,000) for five ERP modules.

-However, if ABC Company needed four ERP modules or fewer, then it’d make more financial sense to go with a modular-based ERP software.
+However, if ABC Company needed four ERP modules or fewer, it’d make more financial sense to go with a modular-based ERP software solution.

-SAP Business One: Powerful, All-in-One ERP Solution for SMEs
+SAP Business One (B1): Powerful, All-in-One ERP Solution for SMEs

-One example of a packaged ‘all-in-one’ ERP software is SAP Business One, or SAP B1.
+One example of prepackaged ‘all-in-one’ ERP software is SAP Business One, or SAP B1.

-More than just accounting, SAP Business One gives you greater control over your SME or subsidiary, and streamlines all your key processes – from accounting and supply chain management to customer relationship management (CRM) and purchasing – in a single solution.
+More than just accounting, SAP Business One gives you greater control over your SME or subsidiary and streamlines all your key processes – from accounting and supply chain management to customer relationship management (CRM) and purchasing – in a single ERP solution.

 With SAP Business One, you can:

-- Capture all business information in a single, scalable system
+- Consolidate: Capture all business information in a single, scalable system.

-- Quickly get answers to critical questions, thanks to its integrated business intelligence
+- React rapidly: Quickly get answers to critical questions to facilitate quicker response, thanks to its integrated business intelligence.

 Your Next Steps

-But we do know professional advice can make a world of a difference.
+But our team at AFON do know professional advice can make a world of a difference.
 Leave us a note here for a free short consultation over the phone.

-Alternatively, you can also download our free 5-Min ERP Software Comparison Guide in the link below, in which we give a quick comparative overview of Sage 300, SAP Business One, and Microsoft Dynamics NAV.
+Alternatively, you can also download our free 5-Min ERP Software Comparison Guide in the link below, where we give a quick comparative overview of Sage 300, SAP Business One, and Microsoft Dynamics NAV.